sarim/phparraycollide/README.md

+The provided data.txt is 2 ^ 16. if you want to change it, change the generatedata.java then compile,

+	javac generatedata.java

 Generate the data as follows,

 	java generatedata > data.txt

-Now change the url in colid.java and then compile and run it.
+Now compile colid.java

+	javac colid.java

+run it

+	java colid data.txt http://www.example.com